solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-09-AzureBatch/README.md

   - Under **Features**, select **Pools**
   - Select the **main** pool
   - Under **Settings**, select **Certificates**
-  - For the thumbprint, select the certificate thumbprint that was just created
+  - For the thumbprint, select the certificate thumbprint that you just created
   - For the store location, select **LocalMachine**
   - Select **Save**
   - Under **General**, select **Nodes**